 This includes Male & Female Sterilization (known as Vasectomy).

-Female sterilization: involves doing some changes at the tube, that would prevent sperm from reaching the oocyte in the Fallopian tube.
+Female sterilization: involves doing some changes in the tube, that would prevent sperm from reaching the oocyte in the Fallopian tube.

 Advice to women considering sterilization